geraudmathe/Locomotive-fundamentals/README.md

 Nothing complex, just specify the name of the page.
 The slug field will be updated automatically.

-Be aware the slug will reference the url linked with the page you are creating, if you change it later, it could break links in the website.
+Be aware the slug will reference the url linked to the page you are creating, so if you change it later, it could break links in the website.

 Set the parent page, as explained in __[Templating Logic](#templating_1)__.